 HBA2 consists of required courses and elective courses.
 Elective courses allow you to design a personal program of study that is best suited to your needs and career objectives.
-You will also be required to undertake either a major consulting project or a new venture project in a small group.
+You will also be required to undertake an Ivey Field Project in a small group.
 Along with the required courses, Ivey gives you the flexibility to design the breadth and depth of your course of study.
 As an HBA2 student, you may:

-- concentrate mainly in one functional or career-focused area, - choose to take a broad overview approach and select courses from several areas, or
+- concentrate mainly in one functional or career-focused area, - choose to take a broad overview approach and select courses from several areas, or - develop special expertise in certain techniques of analysis